Tommyshub/AlacrittyThemeSwitcher/README.md

 ## Font and Window Settings

 This setup assumes that you have the **Fira Code** font installed on your system.
-You need to either install that font or modify the **alacritty.toml** file to use a font that you have installed.
-For example the **Arial** font should be available on most systems.
+You need to either install that font or modify the **alacritty.toml** file to use a font that you have installed, for example, the **Arial font**, which should be available on most systems.

-You might also want to modify the Window settings in the **alacritty.toml** file to fit your taste.
+You could also want to modify the window settings fit your taste.
+Additionally, you have the option to set these (and other) settings in each theme file instead.
+Making each theme more custom.

+If you want to keep the standard settings for the font and window, you can simply remove those sections from the config file, just keeping the import statement at the top.

 ## Using the Script